Jared McCann: Seattle Kraken (2021–present)

-On July 21, 2021, McCann was selected from the Maple Leafs at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, McCann was selected from the Maple Leafs at the 2021 NHL expansion draft by the Seattle Kraken.
 Upon joining the team, he deferred to Calle Järnkrok and changed his jersey number to 16.
 During the preseason, McCann played on the Kraken's top line in the centre position between Jaden Schwartz and Jordan Eberle.
 Although this line was expected to play together at the start of the 2021–22 season, McCann was placed on the NHL's COVID-19 protocol list prior to their season opener.
 He was cleared to play prior to the contest and he scored the second goal in Kraken franchise history while playing with Eberle and Schwartz.
-Despite this, the Kraken lost their home opener 4–3 to the Vegas Golden Knights on October 12.
+Despite this, the Kraken lost their first regular season game 4–3 to the Vegas Golden Knights on October 12.
 The line stayed together for the first four games before Schwartz was replaced with Alexander Wennberg.
 However, this was short-lived as he was re-added to the NHL's COVID-19 protocol list for 10 days.
 While in quarantine, he used resistance bands and a stationary bike to help stay in game shape.
 When he returned to the lineup on November 11, he was reunited with Schwartz and Eberle.
 By the end of December, McCann had tallied 12 goals and five assists to rank among the top three scorers for the Kraken.
 The two scorers above him were linemates Eberle (12g, 9a in 28 games) and Schwartz (6g, 14a).
 McCann's 1.86 goals per 60 minutes of play marked a new career high while his 2.78 points per 60 minutes ranked second of his career.